Synesso/stellar-channel-actors/README.md

-# Stellar Channel with Actors example
+# Stellar Channel with Actors

 Channels are a design pattern that uses proxy accounts to facilitate higher throughput transactions.